Sudip Chatterjee (footballer): International career

 After his 1982 debut with Mohun Bagan as a Central Defender, Sudip was included in the Indian Team for 1982 Asian Games.
 He was a very dependable member of the Indian Football Team till his retirement in 1992.
 Sudip represented India in Asian Games, Asia Cup, Pre-World Cup, Pre-Olympic, Merdeka Cup, SAF Games and Nehru Gold Cup.
 He captained India in SAF Games(1985), Pre-World Cup(1986), Asian Games (1986), Merdeka Cup(1986), Nehru Gold Cup(1985 & 1988) and Asia Cup(1988).
 1992 Asia Cup was his last International tournament.

 Personal life

-Chatterjee used to live at Mandirtala, Howrah, the twin city of Kolkata.
+Sudip is the eldest son of Chatterjee family of Howrah Chatterjeehat area in Shibpur.Chatterjee used to live at Mandirtala, Howrah, the twin city of Kolkata.
 After his retirement from football due to ill health, he was subsequently also diagnosed with dementia.
 On 18 September 2006, a piece of guava choked his respiratory tract and he suffered a cardiac arrest.
 He was declared dead after being rushed to a nearby hospital.
 Chatterjee is survived by his wife, a son and a daughter.